dblock/slack-gamebot/README.md

 ## Installation

 Create a new Bot Integration under [services/new/bot](http://slack.com/services/new/bot).
 Note the API token.
+You will be able to invoke gamebot by the name you give it in the UI above.

 Deploy this application to Heroku or another service.
 Set _SLACK_API_TOKEN_.